-- dues paying members; - 4. discontinue allotments when required by applicable rules and regulations; - 5. notify the employee and the Union when an employee is not eligible for an allotment, along with the reasons for the decision, e.g., a temporary promotion out of the unit; - withhold new amounts of dues upon certification from the Union's National President provided that the formula for withholding has not been changed during the past twelve (12) months; - 7. transmit payment to the allottee designated by the Union; - provide electronic files to the Union or its designee; - stamp on a properly executed SF-1188, the date received and transmit it to the Payroll Center so that the revocation will be effected consistent with provisions outlined in Section 5 of this Article; and - 10. mail local Union Chapters receipted copies of transmittal Form 3210 for all SF-1187s and SF-1188s received in the Payroll Center within three (3) workdays of the receipt date.
+- 2. withhold dues on a biweekly basis; - provide biweekly, within seven (7) days of the close of a pay period, electronic files containing pertinent information, including the total gross amount deducted for all employees, and the net amount remitted and any other information deemed reasonable from the existing data base of dues paying members; - 4. discontinue allotments when required by applicable rules and regulations; - 5. notify the employee and the Union when an employee is not eligible for an allotment, along with the reasons for the decision, e.g., a temporary promotion out of the unit; - withhold new amounts of dues upon certification from the Union's National President provided that the formula for withholding has not been changed during the past twelve (12) months; - 7. transmit payment to the allottee designated by the Union; - 8. provide electronic files to the Union or its designee; - 9. stamp on a properly executed SF-1188, the date received and transmit it to the Payroll Center so that the revocation will be affected consistent with provisions outlined in Section 5 of this Article; and - 10. mail local Union Chapters receipted copies of transmittal Form 3210 for all SF-1187s and SF- 1188s received in the Payroll Center within three (3) workdays of the receipt date.